alinnman/celestial-navigation/APPDOC.md

 or a selected **navigational star**.
 You find a [list&nbsp;of&nbsp;these&nbsp;stars&nbsp;here](https://github.com/alinnman/celestial-navigation/blob/main/README.md#navstars).

+The name of the entered star is not case-sensitive.

 #### Altitude (Hs)<a name="altitude"></a>

 The **altitude** is the angle between the object and the horizon,